ninja-software/ninjarouter/README.md

 NinjaRouter is a simple, fast, threadsafe tree based HTTP router for Go, which implements a graceful HTTP server for graceful closing of servers.

+Not compatible with anything <1.7, as this router uses Context to store the REST paramters.

 #### Install

     go get github.com/blockninja/ninjarouter